-The ProTech-SX provides various pre-defined and user-definable test features including automated periodic tests.
+The ProTech® TPS provides various pre-defined and user-definable test features including automated periodic tests.

-There are several ways to interface with the ProTech-SX.
-The front panel allows the user to view current values, and perform certain configuration and test functions.
-All of the features and most of the information available from the front panel is also accessible via the Modbus® interface.
-Finally, the Programming and Configuration Tool (PCT) is software that is run on a PC to define configurable inputs and programmable logic, upload log files, and manage settings files. -Modbus is a trademark of Schneider Automation Inc.
+There are several ways to interface with the ProTech® TPS.
+The front panel of allows the user to view current values and perform certain configuration and test functions.
+All the features and most of the information available from the front panel is also accessible via the Modbus[®] interface.
+Finally, the Programming and Configuration Tool (PCT) is software that is run on a PC to define configurable inputs and programmable logic, download log files, and manage settings files.

-This product is designed for critical applications and when installed correctly meets API-670, API-612, API-611, and IEC61508 (SIL-2) standards.
+This product is designed for critical applications and when installed correctly meets API-670, API-612, API-611, and IEC61508 (SIL-3) standards.